-Find out how our Individual Therapy program can help you achieve your recovery goals.
+Find out how our individual therapy program can help you achieve your recovery goals.

-Psychotherapy (Individual Counseling)
+Psychotherapy And Drug Addiction (Individual Counseling)

 Types of Addiction Treatment Therapies

-(MI) is a philosophy of treatment in which the therapist partners with the patient to encourage the patient to remain on the path to recovery on their terms.
+Motivational Interviewing is a popular philosophy of addiction treatment.
+Generally, the therapist partners with the patient and encourages them to remain on the path to recovery on their terms.

-Cognitive Behavioral Therapy
+Cognitive Behavioral Therapy (CBT)

-Dialectic Behavioral Therapy
+Dialectic Behavioral Therapy (DBT)

 Relapse Prevention Training

-How Does Individual Therapy Work?
+How Does Individual Therapy Work During Drug Rehab?

 Who Performs Individual Therapy in Addiction Treatment?